canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 sudo apt install snapcraft build-essential
 ```

-As snapcraft uses a plugin architecture (to let you build snaps from all kinds of projects), some
-required build tools need to be installed separately.
-In our case, that's `build-essential`.

-We're all set now, let's get cracking and build our first snap!
+We're all set.
+Let's get cracking and build our first snap!

 ## Building a snap is easy
 Duration: 4:00